Merzasphor/MWSE/docs/source/lua/guide/creating-a-mod.rst

 This guide will demonstrate the most basic steps of creating a mod for *The Elder Scrolls III: Morrowind* using MWSE 2.1 Lua.

-To facilitate this, this guide will explain how to create a mod that displays a unique messagebox every time the player draws their weapon.
+To facilitate this, this guide will explain how to create a mod that displays a unique messagebox every time the player draws a two-handed weapon.

 This guide assumes that you have a basic understanding of the Lua Scripting Language, event based programming, and have at least minimal general programming and Visual Studio Code experience.